kstep/graphicsmagick/PerlMagick/README.txt

 Installation

-    PerlMagick is installed by default as part of GraphicsMagick.
+    PerlMagick is configured by default by GraphicsMagick in order to create a starting Makefile.PL.
+Additional edits to Makefile.PL may be required.
 GraphicsMagick does not provide a seperate distribution of PerlMagick.
-These installation notes may be of use if you choose not to use GraphicsMagick's configure to configure PerlMagick, or you want to do something unusual.
+Please follow the applicable steps described here in order to complete the installation of PerlMagick.

     Get the GraphicsMagick distribution and type the following:

-        gunzip -c GraphicsMagick-1.0.0.tar.gz | tar -xvf -
+        gunzip -c GraphicsMagick-1.2.tar.gz | tar -xvf -
         cd GraphicsMagick
         ./configure --enable-shared
         make
+        su root (if necessary)
+        make install
         cd PerlMagick

     If you used GraphicsMagick configure then Makefile.PL should already